phi-hein/iCon/Docs/USER_MANUAL.md

 In order to facilitate the collection of the results from a large number of KMC jobs, the `iConSearcher.exe` is provided in the base directory of the jobs.
 This tool searches all *.kmc files in the current working directory and its sub-directories, and collects their results in a `Summary.csv` file in the current working directory.
 Use it by navigating to the base directory with `cd ...` and by calling `./iConSearcher.exe` (in a remote shell, e.g. PuTTY).
+The Windows version `iConSearcher_Win.exe` can be started by double-click.

 ## Advanced usage scenarios
 Use `-help` to get further info on how to use `iConSimulator.exe` and `iConSearcher.exe`.